Melanesian mythology: Origin of death

+According to a version in Ambrym, an island in Vanuatu, good and malicious deities were discussing humanity after it had been made.
+The good deity proposed that men shed their skin to preserve their youthful demeanour forever.
+The evil deity disagreed, and proposed that men who grew too old be buried in the ground forever.
+Because it is said the one who has the last word prevails, death came into the world.

-According to another form of myth told in the Banks Islands, in the beginning men did not die, but cast their skins like snakes and crabs, renewing their youth.
-One day an old woman went to a stream to change her skin and threw her old one into the water where, as it floated away, it caught upon a stick.
-When she went home, her child refused to recognize her in her new and youthful form, and to pacify the infant, who cried without ceasing, she returned and got her old skin, and put it on again.
+According to another form of myth told in the Banks Islands, in the beginning men did not die but could shed their skins to restore their youth.
+One day, after an old woman had shed their skin, her infant child refused to recognize her in her new and youthful form.
+To pacify the infant, who cried without ceasing, she returned and got her old skin, and put it on again.
 From that time men have ceased to cast their skins and have died when they grew old.

 According to other tales, death was due to a mistake.
-In the Banks Islands, the myths also went that in the beginning men lived forever, casting their skins, and that the permanence of property in the same hands led to much trouble.
-Qat, therefore, summoned a man called Mate ("Death") and laid him on a board and covered him over; after which he killed a pig and divided Mate's property among his descendants, all of whom came and ate of the funeral feast.
-On the fifth day, when the conch-shells were blown to drive away the ghost, Qat removed the covering, and Mate was gone; only his bones were left.
-Meanwhile, Qat had sent Tagaro the Foolish to watch the way to Panoi, where the paths to the underworld and the upper regions divide, to see that Mate did not go below; but the Fool sat before the way of the world above so that Mate descended to the lower realms; and ever since that time all humans have followed Mate along the path he took.
+In the Banks Islands, the myths also went that in the beginning men lived forever and shed their skins, but that the permanence of property in the same hands led to much trouble.
+Qat, therefore, summoned a man called Mate ("Death") and laid him on a board and killed him.
+He then killed a pig and divided Mate's property among his descendants, all of whom came and mourned Mate's death.
+Five days after, conch-shells were blown to drive away the ghost, Qat removed the covering, and Mate was gone, leaving only his bones.
+Meanwhile, Qat had sent Tagaro the Foolish to watch the way to Panoi, where the paths to the underworld and the upper regions divide, to see that Mate did not go below.
+Tagaro mistakenly sat before the way of the world above, leading Mate to descend into the underworld, which all humans have subsequently followed.